The Best Flowers for Bees To Plant In Your Gardens

 Poppies are undemanding garden favorites that are easy to grow and require very little care.
 The plants put on an early spring show with lavishly bright ornamental flowers that make excellent cut flowers.

-While other flowers are still growing and lacking blooms, poppies provide a much-needed early-season food supply for the bees.
+While other flowers are still growing and lack blooms, poppies provide a much-needed early-season food supply for the bees.

 • Bloom Time – Early spring to mid-summer